Panic Attack Treatment in London

 Most panic attacks last for around 5 to 20 minutes.
 In certain situations, the shock of the physical symptoms can make people fear they are having a heart attack.
 However, it is important to note that the symptoms of a racing heartbeat and shortness of breath during a panic attack will not cause a heart attack.

-Counselling and psychotherapy can help people to address panic in a number of ways including understanding and managing panic symptoms, overcoming panic attacks and reducing panic frequency.
+Counselling and integrative psychotherapy can help people to address panic in a number of ways including understanding and managing panic symptoms, overcoming panic attacks and reducing panic frequency.
 In fact, it is not uncommon for people to be free of unexpected panic altogether by the end of a course of treatment.
 These therapies also help people develop the skills needed to feel confident in coping should a panic attack occur again in the future.

 There are some medications that can help control the physical symptoms that accompany panic disorder, but medication is rarely used alone to treat the problem.